leecher1337/ntvdmx64/readme.txt

 You can verify if the missing symbosl are the problem by checking the loader output via DebugView.

+Additionally, it's a good idea to execute reg\reloadsym.reg in order to delete the symbol cache of the NTVDM loader, as it sometimes becomes out of sync and starts acting weird, so this will ensure that it reloads all the symbols.

 I want to have a proper soundcard emulation
 ---------------------------------------------------------------------------
 MINNT build supports AdLib soundcard emulation by incorporating code parts